-The southern section of the sewer rising main alignment skirting Batemans Bay Public School and approaching SPS BB08 also has a low probability of occurrence of ASS within 1 metre of the ground surface.
+On the western side of the Clyde River at Nelligen and east of Clyde Boulevarde, on Wharf Street and Maisies Lane is a low-lying area that has a low probability of occurrence of ASS within 1 metre of the ground surface.
 The map shows that ASS are not expected to occur in these areas; however, highly localised occurrences may be found.

-The area of low probability of ASS risk is an estuarine plain landform with an elevation of between 1m and 2m AHD.
+These areas of both high and low probability of ASS risk are all estuarine plain landforms with an elevation of between 1 m and 2 m AHD.